Perspective | More dog tales: We’re learning the quirks of Archie the rescue

 What I love most about Archie is throwing a ball for him, something we do in the backyard several times a day.
 He’s not very good at it.
 When the ball bounces over his head, he lunges at it but never manages to catch it in his mouth.
 Often, he bops it with his nose.

-When Archie chases the ball along the ground he overshoots it and has to put on the brakes.
+When Archie chases the ball along the ground, he overshoots it and has to hit the brakes.
 Then he’ll lose sight of it and spin around in circles looking for it.

 Despite all this, Archie loves chasing a ball.
 He isn’t skilled or elegant.
 There is nothing balletic about his style.
 He’s not going to improve.
 He’s never going to go pro.
 But his enthusiasm never flags.
 Archie does it for the sheer joy.